Prapthi564/DevOps-DevSecOps-Hackathon/Coach/Solution-Guide/Challenge-1.md

 ### Task 1: Setup a GitHub repository

-In this task, you'll access the GitHub enterprise account and create a new repository to store the infrastructure.

 In this task, you will create an account in [GitHub](https://github.com) and use `git` to add lab files to a new repository.

 1. In a new browser tab open ```https://www.github.com/login```.
 From Environment details page ***(1)***, navigate to **License** ***(2)*** tab and **copy** ***(3)*** the credentials.
 Use the same username and password to login into GitHub.